dima887/cafe-shop/README.md

     <li>Frontend: React.js</li>
     <li>Test: PHPUnit</li>
     <li>Docker: The project is easily deployable locally using Docker.</li>
+    <li>Swagger UI: Visualize and interact with the API’s resources without having any of the implementation logic in place.</li>
     <li>Redis: Redis is used for data caching and performance improvement.</li>
     <li>Stripe API: Integrated with the Stripe payment system API for secure and convenient payments.</li>
     <li>WebSockets: for instant updates of the order list in the administrative panel.</li>